sim0nx/bws/README.rst

 Chrome needs to be configured to allow restoring by selecting "Continue where you left off", in the `settings menu
 <chrome://settings/#startup-section-content>`_.
 Firefox always seems to ask
-when a crash occured, but you can also explicitly `set the prefernces
+when a crash occured, but you can also explicitly `set the preferences
 <about:preferences#general>`_ to "Show my windows and tabs from last time"

 The program keeps configuration defaults and restore information in (by